MariaLaricheva/todoApp/README.md

 # Getting started

-The project is a simple to-do list app created with class components with a purpose of learning how to deal with them.
+The project is a simple to-do list app created with class components and MobX with a purpose of learning how to deal with them.
 The tasks don't save themselves anywhere, so don't try using this app for storage purposes.

-## v1.0:
+## v2.0
-### Bugs:
-All the tasks that are added are doubled

 ### Also
 Styles are missing but whatever